sourcegraph/sourcegraph-public-snapshot/doc/user/campaigns/actions.md

 ### The scope query

-The scope query, specified as `"scopeQuery"` in an action definition, is a Sourcegraph search query that's executed to yield a list of repositories in which to execute an action.
+The scope query, specified as `"scopeQuery"` in an action definition, is a [Sourcegraph search](../search/index.md) query that's executed to yield a list of repositories in which to execute an action.

 It doesn't have to use `type:repo` to only search for repositories, because `src action exec` will construct a _unique list of repositories_ associated with each search result.
 If the scope query, for example, yields eight search results in three different repositories, `src action exec` will execute the action in these three repositories.

+Examples:

+- `lang:go fmt.Sprintf` returns repositories in which `fmt.Sprintf` appears in a Go file.
+- `lang:go fmt.Sprintf repo:github.com/my-org/[a-c]` returns repositories in which `fmt.Sprintf` appears in a Go file, if they are part of the `my-org` GitHub organization and their name begins with `a`, `b` or `c`.
+- `repohasfile:yarn.lock` returns repositories in which a file called `yarn.lock` exists.

+See "[Search query syntax](../search/queries.md)" and "[Search examples](../search/examples.md)" for more information.

 ### Docker steps